-Are you someone that has experience with kukris and want to upgrade your kit?
+Are you someone that has experience with kukris and wants to upgrade your kit?
 This is a great investment, made with some of the finest materials that can last a lifetime when cared for.
-It’s out of the price range of novice users though and is too short for some heavy-duty tasks.
+It’s out of the price range of novice users and is too short for some heavy-duty tasks.

 Cold Steel is a big name in machetes because they make some fantastically durable (and sharp) blades for the budget market.
 A Cold Steel kukri machete is no exception to this trend, and the 97KMPS is one of the best kukri blades to buy for your first kukri.

 Let’s not get ahead of ourselves, though; this knife will not have the same features as its pricier cousins.
 First off, it’s made with 1055 carbon steel compared to the much harder and more durable 1095 in the Tops model.
 It’ll dull quicker, but that means you’ll get some practice with your sharpening stone, which is never a bad thing.
 It’s not stainless either, so you’ll still need to worry about corrosion.
 It comes with a black matte powder coat finish, but this will wear off over time.

 Don’t go too crazy with the chopping either, as the 7/64 inch spine is one of the thinnest in the industry.
 A wrongly placed blow could snap the blade.
 Stick to softer woods of a smaller diameter to stay on the safe side.
 This is especially the case with such a long blade – 13 inches.
 That extra length combined with a thinner spine makes it too flexible for heavy-duty tasks.
 Unfortunately, it’s not compact enough for detailed tasks either.
 It’s a blade that can do most things but doesn’t excel at any of them.